komodoooo/Senkrypt/README.md

 # Senkrypt
-Senkrypt is a new encrypton system made by me and takaso
+Senkrypt is a new encryption system made by me and takaso

 # Basic usage
 **Crypt a word:**